kolkhis/tech-notes/homelab/cloud-init.md

 ## tl;dr
 * `cloud-init` automates VM initialization for Terraform in Proxmox.
 * Using `cloud-localds`, you preconfigure VM settings (users, SSH keys, packages).
-* Converting a base VM to a Proxmox Cloud-Init template allows dynamic deployment via Terraform.
+* Converting a base VM to a Proxmox `cloud-init` template allows dynamic deployment via Terraform.